 REGN5458 is a BCMA x CD3 bispecific antibody designed to bind to the BCMA present on multiple myeloma cells and the CD3 receptor on T-cells, bridging them together and activating T-cell killing of the cancerous myeloma cells.
 REGN5458 was invented using Regeneron's next generation VelocImmune® "human antibody mouse" technology, together with its VelociBi™ platform.
 These allow for the creation of bispecific antibodies that closely resemble natural human antibodies with no linkers or artificial sequences.1

-Initial results evaluating REGN5458 were presented at the American Society of Hematology (ASH) Annual Meeting in December 2019 and updated in 2020.
-Two dose levels of REGN5458 were evaluated in refractory myeloma patients previously treated with a median of seven lines of prior systemic therapy, all of whom had failed CD38 antibody treatment.
+Initial results evaluating REGN5458 were presented at the American Society of Hematology Annual Meeting in December 2019 and were updated at the 2022 International Myeloma Society Annual Meeting.
+Several dose levels of REGN5458 were evaluated in refractory myeloma patients previously treated with a median of seven lines of prior systemic therapy, all of whom had failed CD38 antibody treatment.
 Responses were observed in 57% of patients, including 75% treated at the highest administered REGN5458 dose.